Pet Emergency: What to Do

 We all like to have a beautiful lawn and garden.
 The use of fertilizers and pesticides is common practice.
 Although these products may help us achieve the dream yard we desire, the chemicals found in many commercial fertilizers and pesticides can be toxic to humans, the environment, and the pets we love.?Do your research before choosing a product.
 There are many options to choose from if you want to keep your pets safe.

 Go organic.
 There are products on the market which are safe for your pets, your children and the environment.
-Check out these products here www.espoma.com.
-And visit this site for more information about organic pesticides.
+Check out these products here www.espoma.com.?
+And this site www.cleanairgardening.com/pestcontrol.html?has many options for organic pesticides.

 If you still feel the need to use a chemical fertilizer or pesticide, follow these tips to keep your pet safe from harm.